Lisp-Stat/documentation/content/en/docs/Getting started/data-frame.md

 10 (31%) x 4, 10 (31%) x 2, 7 (22%) x 1, 3 (9%) x 3, 1 (3%) x 6, 1 (3%) x 8, )
 ```

-Recall that a column named `model` is

-treated specially, notice
+Recall that the column named `model` is treated specially, notice
 that it is not included in the summary.
 You can see why it's excluded
 by examining the column's summary: